Radhika2811055/Shantikunj-frontend/README.md

-# Client (React + Vite)
+# Shantikunj Frontend

-Frontend application for the Shantikunj multilingual workflow platform.
+frontend for the Shantikunj multilingual workflow platform.

+## Overview

+This repository contains the client-side application for the Shantikunj LMS audiobook workflow system.
+It provides role-based pages for users, recorders, translators, checkers, and administrators.

-## Tech
+## Tech Stack

 - React
 - Vite